NomecOne/BMW-DME-M3.3.1/ROMs/OEM/BRO/413_744_WBSBF9321SEH01060/readme.md

 Chip #:1267358744 chip had official bmw label....?????
 Box had been opened when I got it.
 WBSBF9321SEH01060

 The BIN is oddball.
-Software is listed in the BIN as 506-965 but some of the surrounding info in the, I'll say, footer is not normal
+Software is listed in the BIN as 506-965 but some of the surrounding info in the, I'll say, footer is not normal.
 Again this is dump from a original UV type chip with no visible label tapering.